Article Table Of Contents

 Next, we averaged the rankings for each neighborhood to create a best neighborhood index.

-And finally, we crowned the neighborhood with the lowest best neighborhood index the "Best City Neighborhood In Washington."
-We're lookin' at you, Au-Tenleytown.
+And finally, we crowned the neighborhood with the lowest best neighborhood index, the “Best City Neighborhood In Washington.”
+We’re lookin’ at you, Au-Tenleytown.

-Read on below to learn more about what it's like to live in the best places Washington, Washington Dc has to offer.
-Or skip to the end to see the list of all the neighborhoods in the city from best to worst.
+Read on below to learn more about what it’s like to live in the best places Washington, Washington Dc has to offer.
+Or skip to the end to see the list of all the neighborhoods in the city, from best to worst.

-Putting A Bow On Our Analysis Of The Best Neighborhoods In Washington
+Summary: Putting A Bow On Our Analysis Of The Best Neighborhoods In Washington

 If you're measuring the neighborhoods in Washington where crime is low and everyone wants to live, this is an accurate list.

-As we mentioned earlier, the neighborhoods in Washington aren't all good.
+As mentioned earlier, the neighborhoods in Washington aren’t all good.
 Brentwood takes the title of the worst neighborhood to live in Washington.

 We ranked the neighborhoods from best to worst in the chart below.